 Bacteria are essential for us

 The root problem lies within a culture that does not fully understand the diverse roles bacteria play in our daily lives, and the health benefits they provide.
 Despite the notion that all bacteria are bad and make you sick, it has repeatedly been shown that this is not exactly true.
-Not only do we have more bacterial cells living within us than our own body cells, but researchers are continuously making new discoveries shedding light on the importance of the human microbiome.
+Not only do we have more bacterial cells living within us than our own body cells, but researchers are continuously making new discoveries shedding light on the importance of the human microbiome (Read how reshaping the gut microbiome can help to lose weight).
 For instance, a clear trend can be seen with the number of probiotic supplements which are ever increasing in the fridge aisles in your local supermarkets as they have been proven to support a healthy immune system.
 Additionally, medical practitioners have started using fecal transplantations containing commensal bacteria from healthy patients as an alternative bacteriotherapy to treat problematic bacterial infections.

 Fight Fire with Fire